agcdtmr/wwcode-python-2024/README.md

 **Daily goals:**

-- [x] Code every day for your selected number of days: 7, 14, 30, 60, or 100.
+- [x] Code Day 1
 - [x] Write an awesome commit message and push your code!
 - [x] Continue writing on your documentation.
 - [x] Share your wins!
-- [ ] Help someone on Slack.
+- [x] Help someone on Slack.
 Give feedback, share resources, be a rubber ducky.
-- [ ] Send appreciation message to a WWCode volunteer or member.
 - [x] Take care of yourself: pause, stretch, hydrate.
 More on [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health).